-11. Pain Category Check the highe st category of pain or distress which may be induced: ( ) 1.
-Procedures that would be expected to produce little or no pain or distress. ( ) 2.
-Procedures that involve minor pain or distress of short duration. ( ) 3.
+11. Pain Category

+Check the highest category of pain or distress which may be induced:

+- () 1.
+Procedures that would be expected to produce little or no pain or distress. - () 2.
+Procedures that involve minor pain or distress of short duration. - () 3.
 Procedures that involve significant but unavoidable pain or distress.
-This category includes pain and euthanasia relieved by drugs (eg., post-surgical analgesics) and terminal surgery. ( ) 4.
-Procedures that involve inflicting severe pain or distress, or chronic, unrelieved pain or distress, or death. n narrative for alternatives to painful procedures, describing the results of your literature interpretation of those results in light of your proposed animal use.
-12. Location n at which each activity described in this proposal is conducted.
-List date of hood 13.
-Schedule Develop a time l ine for animal use:
+This category includes pain and euthanasia relieved by drugs (e.g., post-surgical analgesics) and terminal surgery. - () 4.
+Procedures that involve inflicting severe pain or distress, or chronic, unrelieved pain or distress, or death.

+Include a written narrative for alternatives to painful procedures, describing the results of your literature search and your interpretation of those results in light of your proposed animal use.

+12. Location

+State the location at which each activity described in this proposal is conducted.
+List date of hood certification: